Pierfrancesco95/Portfolio/README.md

 The goal of this project is to make a Dashboard using Looker Studio to show some useful business insights about "Google Merchandise Store" database.
 In particular, I decided to focus the analysis on users (who they are, where they are and how they change during the time).
 First, I connected the database using as source GA4 website ("Google Analytics 4").

+####  03 Project: "Power BI Dashboard: Sales Analysis - Videogames sales"

+The goal of this project is to .... (draft description).